truenas/documentation/content/CORE/UIReference/JailsPluginsVMs/VirtualMachines/VirtualMachines.md

 **Confirmation Options** displays the summary of settings.
 You can use **BACK** to return to previous screens to make changes or use **SUBMIT** to save settings and create the virtual machine.

-After saving the VM, if you want to make changes you can select the the VM on the list, expand it and select **EDIT** to make changes.
+After saving the VM, if you want to make changes you can select the VM on the list, expand it and select **EDIT** to make changes.

 ### VM Wizard Navigation
 You cannot advance to the next screen if the current screen has required fields.